How to use URL parameters

 or #

-we only store app.referrer.com/search
+, we only store referrer.example.com/search

 .
 Note that the protocol (https://